FREE SHIPPING

 In order to get the right protection from the sun's harmful UV rays, it is good to keep track of the UV index in your area - depending on what level it is, you can choose a higher or lower sun protection.
 The UV index is an international standard used to measure how intense (ie harmful) the UV rays are in a specified location and at a specified time.
 The picture below shows how the UV index is normally in Sweden.

 During the summer season, the UV index in Scandinavian countries is usually between 4–7 and during the winter lower than 2.
-At a low UV index (below 2) you do not need to use sunscreen, but at a higher UV index (between 4–7) increases the risks of negative effects of the radiation and then you must protect yourself.
+At a low UV index (below 2), you do not need to use sunscreen, but at a higher UV index (between 4–7), the risks of negative effects of radiation increase and you must protect yourself.

-A general recommendation is to use a high to very high sun protection (SPF 30-50+) daily if staying outdoors during the summer months (late March-October) as the UV index is at its highest during this time.
+A general recommendation is to use a high to very high sun protection (SPF 30-50+) daily if you are outdoors during the summer months (end of March-October) because the UV index is highest during this time.

 Take our sunscreen test here for more info on choosing sunscreen.

-To get the protection promised on the packaging, you need to apply the sunscreen in an even and thick layer and also reapply at regular intervals, especially if you have been swimming or exercising.
-How often it is needed depends on how active you are and how much the product is rubbed off, but as a rule it is good to reapply every two hours and especially after you bathe.
-Below is our recommendation on how much you need to apply for face and body.
+To get the protection promised on the packaging, you need to apply the sunscreen in an even and thick layer and also reapply regularly, especially after swimming or exercising.
+How often you need to do this depends on how active you are and how much the product rubs off, but as a general rule, it is good to reapply every two hours and especially after swimming.
+Below is our recommendation on how much you need to apply for the face and body.

-To be sure that you get the protection stated on the package, you must apply more than you normally do.
-As much as 30-40 ml should be applied to the body to get adequate protection.
+To be sure that you get the protection that is stated on the packaging, it is important to apply more than you normally do.
+As much as 30-40 ml should be applied to the body to get full protection.
 And how much is 30-40 ml?
-That's roughly the same amount of cream that fits in your cupped hand.
+That is about the same amount of cream that fits in your cupped hand.

-When it comes to the face, more than 1-2ml of sunscreen product applies.
-The vast majority of us take too little sun protection for the face, so keep in mind that you need to take much more than what might feel adequate to get the protective effect.
-So lubricate properly, rather too much than too little!
+When it comes to the face, it's over 1-2ml of sunscreen that applies.
+Most of us apply too little sunscreen to our face, so keep in mind that you need to apply significantly more than what might feel like enough to get the protective effect.
+So apply it properly, better too much than too little!

 Clothing is the first line of defense against the sun.
 How do different items of clothing affect how well you are protected?
 Here are some ground rules: